 2.8.
 Understanding GMC requirements of CS:

-4. All CS will be expected to undergo annual appraisal which must include an element of educational appraisal.
-Please see the HEE(NW) Guidelines on Appraisal.
+All CS will be expected to undergo annual appraisal which must include an element of educational appraisal.
+Please see the NHS England – North West Guidelines on Appraisal.

 Achieving the Knowledge and Skills of a Clinical Supervisor

-It is recognised that other bodies, such as Royal Colleges, Universities, and other education providers also provide training which individuals may be able to use to demonstrate that they have met the required standards.
-More information on other training available can be found at the Courses and Conferences page.
+Royal Colleges, Universities, and other education providers provide training which individuals may be able to use to demonstrate that they have met the required standards.

 To be formally recognised as a trainer Clinical Supervisors need to provide a portfolio of evidence to show that they meet the GMC trainer standards.
 For more information on the evidence required please visit the Education Standards and Guidance page.

-Under the GMC arrangements for recognising and approving trainers it is the LEPs responsibility to ensure that all Clinical Supervisors meet the necessary requirements for the role and to report annually to HEE NW on their trainers for live reporting to the GMC.
+Under the GMC arrangements for recognising and approving trainers it is the LEPs responsibility to ensure that all Clinical Supervisors meet the necessary requirements for the role and to report to NHS England – North West on their trainers for live reporting to the GMC.